 Slightly Damned is a Comedic Drama Fantasy webcomic written and drawn by Sarah "The Chu" Wilson.
 The story is based on the "life", death, and misadventures of RheaSnaketail, as well as her "Demon supervisor"-turned-surrogate little brother Buwaro , and later on, the socially awkward but BadassAngelKieri "Snowy" Suizahn.The humor and emotional drama is derived from a full cast of varied and compelling characters, and the complex but rewarding plot is sure to inspire many an Archive Binge well into the wee hours of the morning.
-It updates every Wednesday and Saturday with a large full color page, and can be read here.Originally updated officially every Saturday, it became notable for having the proud honor of being perhaps the only webcomic in existence with Reverse Schedule Slip, although this sadly ended up being played straight later on.
+Updates every Wednesday and Saturday with a large full color page.Originally updated officially every Saturday, it became notable for having the proud honor of being perhaps the only webcomic in existence with Reverse Schedule Slip, although this sadly ended up being played straight later on.
 Fortunately, this has happened less than a dozen times since the title page first debuted on March 13th, 2004.
 Thus making this webcomic a true Long Runner.

 A Hell of a Time: The severity of this trope depends on how deep into hell you go.
 The Ring of the Slightly Damned is harmless, boredom and cliffs notwithstanding, whilst Hell itself ranges from a never ending rendition of The Song That Never Ends to being tortured to death every single day for the rest of eternity.